jwkruisselbrink/sbml-pbk-utils/README.md

 - The [libSBML](https://github.com/sbmlteam/python-libsbml) python package provides the essential functionality for manipulating SBML models.
 For instance, for enriching SBML model implementations with annotations, units and descriptions of the model elements.
 - For (semantic) annotation of PBK models, the controlled vocabularies of the following ontologies are considered relevant:
   - Use of the (currently being developed) [PBPK ontology](https://github.com/InSilicoVida-Research-Lab/pbpko) for annotation of all model elements (e.g., compartments, species, parameters).
+  - Use of the [ChEBI](https://www.ebi.ac.uk/chebi/) ontology for associating PBK model elements with the chemical entities they represent.
+  - Use of the [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) for associating PBK models with the (classes of) animal species for which they are applicable.
+  - Use of the [UBERON](https://obophenotype.github.io/uberon/about/) ontology for relating PBK model compartments to the biological entities they represent.
   - Alignment with the [Unified Code for Units of Measure (UCUM)](https://ucum.org/) and the [QUDT Ontologies](https://qudt.org/) for annotation of units, combined with the facilities for specification of units available in SBML.
-  - Use of the [UBERON](https://obophenotype.github.io/uberon/about/) ontology for relating PBK model compartments to the biological entities they represent.